-This report presents the result of a historic visual impact assessment carried out by South West Archaeology Ltd. (SWARCH) for Binhamy Moated Site, Bude, Cornwall.
-This work was undertaken in order to inform potential future works in the area just north of the medieval moated manor.
+This report presents the result of a historic visual impact assessment carried out by South West Archaeology Ltd. (SWARCH) for Trelowarth, Cleavelands, Bude, Cornwall.
+This work was undertaken in order to inform potential future residential development of the site.

-The proposed development site is located in close proximity to the Scheduled Ancient Monument of Binhamy Moated Site.
+The proposed development site is located in immediate proximity to the Scheduled Ancient Monument of Binhamy Moated Site.
 This moated site is one of only a handful of similar sites in Cornwall, and appears to be the best preserved surviving example in the county.
 However, there are clear issues relating to the modern housing developments that encroach on all sides, and the fact that there is no active management of the site.
-Any proposed development provides an opportunity to enable greater public access and awareness of the monument, its function and history.
+Any proposed development would have to provide an opportunity to enable enhancement in its condition and management as well as enabling greater public access and awareness of the monument, its function and history.

 With this in mind, the overall impact of the proposed development can be assessed as negative/moderate.
-This level of harm has to be weighed against the possible public benefit of improving management and enabling public access.
+This level of harm has to be weighed against any possible public benefit of improving management of the Scheduled Monument.
 The impact of the development on any surviving buried archaeological resource would be permanent/irreversible.

-May 2016
+December 2016

-South West Archaeology Ltd. shall retain the copyright of any commissioned reports, tender documents or other project documents, under the Copyright, Designs and Patents Act 1988 with all rights reserved, excepting that it hereby provides an exclusive licence to the client for the use of such documents by the client in all matters directly relating to the project as described in the Project Design.
+South West Archaeology Ltd. shall retain the copyright of any commissioned reports, tender documents or other project documents, under the Copyright, Designs and Patents Act 1988 with all rights reserved, excepting that it hereby provides an exclusive licence to the client for the use of such documents by the client in all matters directly relating to the project.